-After doing some research and listening to others with the same issue in Facebook groups, I heard about Pinteresting Strategies, an ebook by Carly Campbell (who is also an EBA alumni) which seemed to be helping quite a few bloggers after the major Pinterest changes.
-Their biggest take away from Carly’s book was to manually pin instead of using a Pinterest scheduler like Tailwind or Boardbooster.
+After doing some research and listening to others with the same issue in Facebook groups, I heard about Pinteresting Strategies, by Carly Campbell (who is also an EBA alumni) which seemed to be helping quite a few bloggers after the major Pinterest changes.
+Their biggest take away from Carly’s course was to manually pin instead of using a Pinterest scheduler like Tailwind.

 The thought of manual pinning gave me major anxiety because I have A LOT of pins and over 100 blog posts.

-However, my current strategy wasn’t working so I purchased Carly’s book and got to work implementing her strategies.
+However, my current strategy wasn’t working so I purchased Carly’s book (which is now a course) and got to work implementing her strategies.
 A week after implementing Carly’s strategies, my traffic doubled and so did my subscriber list (along with my income)!

 Want to know the major changes I made after reading Pinteresting Strategies?